-To format merged data, you must format the merge fields in the main document.
+To format merged data, you must format the merge fields (merge field: A placeholder that you insert in the main document.
+For example, insert the merge field <City> to have Word insert a city name, such as "Paris," that's stored in the City data field.) in the main document.
 Don't format the data in the data source (data source: A file that contains the information to be merged into a document.
 For example, the list of names and addresses you want to use in a mail merge.
 You must connect to the data source before you can use the information in it.), because its formatting isn't retained when you merge the data into the document.

 - In the main document, select the field containing the information you want to format, including the surrounding merge field characters («« »»).

 - On the Format menu, click Font, and then select the options you want.